Top 2025 Application Security Predictions with Aaron Lord. Register Now.

 Step 3: Select the tests from the test categories that you want to test for and click on "Run Once Now."

-API Collection Configure test
+Configure test

 Step 4: Go to the Testing section and click on "Results," where you can analyze vulnerable APIs.

-API Collection Testing results
+API security testing results

 Best Practices for API Security Testing